rayhotate/suction_detection_with_llama3/README.md

 # Medical Suctioning Detection Analysis Report

 ## Executive Summary
 This analysis evaluates the performance of LLaMA 3.2 Vision model in detecting three types of medical suctioning procedures across 218 medical images.
-The model achieved 52.29% accuracy, with varying performance across different suctioning types.
+The model achieved 52.29% accuracy for the three label classifications (No Suctioning, Oral Suctioning, Tracheal Suctioning), with varying performance across different suctioning types.

 Key findings from the analysis:

 1. **Overall Performance**
-   - Total Images Analyzed: 218
+   - Total Images Analyzed: 218 (from five videos)
    - Overall Accuracy: 52.29%
    - Number of Disagreements: 104